 Committee for equity in women's surFing

-It’s time women athletes had an opportunity to showcase their talent at Mavericks surf break near Half Moon Bay in Northern California.
+It’s time women athletes had an opportunity to showcase their talent at Mavericks surf break near Half Moon Bay in Northern California and beyond.

 - In 1994, bodyboarder Sarah Lucas broke the Mavericks gender barrier.

 - Feb 17, 1999, the first surf competition was held at Mavericks.
 The inaugural event was named “Men Who Ride Mountains.”